Jr. Company (Level 1 and up)

-Choreography for the Children’s Nutcracker and Summer Performance will be taught during mandatory Saturday rehearsals beginning August 24th for Company, Apprentice and Jr. Company members.
+Choreography for the Children’s Nutcracker and Summer Performance will be taught during mandatory Saturday rehearsals for Company, Apprentice and Jr. Company members.
 Company, Apprentice and Jr. Company Members can only miss two rehearsals per performance season.
 For example, a dancer can only miss two Saturday rehearsals from September through December to perform in the Children’s Nutcracker.
 Company, Apprentice and Jr. Company members are expected to maintain an impeccable attendance record in both weekly technique classes (as stated above in Class Requirements) and Company rehearsals.

 The Children’s Nutcracker

-Dancers and parents are required to co-sign this Company Contract agreeing to the additional commitments.
+Dancers and parents are required to co-sign a Company Contract agreeing to the additional commitments.
 The total cost to participate at this level is $400.
 If you are interested in joining one of our student companies, parents and students please read through the following general information first, followed by the Company Contract upon signing up to make sure you are fully aware of the commitments involved.

 Casting as an understudy should be considered an opportunity to possibly dance that role, not as an unnecessary or unimportant task.
 Understudies are essential for every production, and are frequently called upon to perform if a lead dancer gets sick or injured.
 The Artistic Director reserves the right to take roles away from Company Dancers who have missed more than two rehearsals per production.
-If a Company Dancer is injured, the dancer should come to rehearsal and take notes.
+If a Company Dancer is injured or ill but not contagious, the dancer should come to rehearsal and take notes.
 If a Company dancer knows in advance that she is going to miss a scheduled rehearsal, the dancer should send an email to the DcD as to which rehearsal will be missed.
 The Company Dancer may not be allowed to perform choreography that was missed during the missed rehearsal.